Top Media Entrance Exams: Pattern and Preparation tips

 4. English Comprehension: This section mostly consists of basic grammar, reading passages, fill in the blanks, correction of phrases, etc. It is suggested to update them on basic grammar to crack the English section in the entrance tests.

 5. Focus on exclusive areas like Media Aptitude: Apart from the common sections, there might be an exclusive section like Media aptitude for which candidates must prepare separately.
-This section tests candidate’s aptitude and understanding towards media.
+This section tests a candidate’s aptitude and understanding of media.
 Candidates can refer to online material to prepare for this section.